FAQ

 The Cyber Resilience Act is a regulation proposed by the European Commission that aims to improve the cybersecurity of IoT devices used in the European Single Market.

-Once adopted, this legislation will impose mandatory cybersecurity features on both manufacturers and developers of IoT products.
+The legislation imposes mandatory cybersecurity features on both manufacturers and developers of IoT products.
 In order to ensure their products’ cyber resilience throughout their lifespan.
-It will also give more control to users by mandating manufacturers to provide them with free and automatic security updates and information about security risks.
+It also gives more control to users by mandating manufacturers to provide them with free and automatic security updates and information about security risks.

 Then, it will be another 21 months before the reporting requirements become enforceable and another 15 months after that before the technical requirements also become enforceable (i.e: 36 months following the entry into force of the Act)